drlukeparry/pyslm/docs/install.rst

 Due to the technical complexity of the support module, a number of additional soft dependencies are currently required amongst a working Python OpenGL environment.
-These are not required for the core functionality of PySLM such as slicing and hatching to provide a maximise accessibility of the lbirary.
+These are not required for the core functionality of PySLM such as slicing and hatching to provide a maximise accessibility of the library.

 The Python OpenGL environment can be installed with the following
 dependencies: